bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

 Hazelcast applications that use this discovery SPI will discover one another when deployed as Docker services in the following way.

 * Launch your docker service with its service name and target overlay network name.
 In addition specify additional ENVIRONMENT variables via `-e` named `dockerNetworkNames`, `dockerServiceNames` and optionally `dockerServiceLabels`.
 These variables will be consumed by the discovery SPI.
-The `DOCKER_HOST` environment variable for the container should also be set to a name that resolves to one or more swarm manager nodes.
+The `DOCKER_HOST` environment variable for the container should also be set to a name that resolves to one or more swarm manager nodes, via the format `tcp://`, `http://` or `https://`

 * The Docker Swarm Discovery SPI consumes from the `DOCKER_HOST`, `dockerNetworkNames`, `dockerServiceNames`, optionally `dockerServiceLabels` and `hazelcastPeerPort` and begins the following process.